brannondorsey/apibuilder/README.md

 __Note:__ Don't forget to specify the unchanged table or column names as `false` to maintain parameter order!

-For simplicity is recommended to download and import the "users" table structure without modifying the column names.
+For simplicity it is recommended to download and import the "users" table structure without modifying the column names.

-All that is required now is for you to fill the "users" table's "API_key"s with 40 character SHA1 and distribute them to your real life users so that they can use your API.
+All that is required now is for you to fill the "users" table's "API_key"s with 40 character SHA1 and distribute them to your real-life users so that they can use your API.

 #####Usage and Errors